IEatUranium238/Cattown/README.md

 ## CSS Customization

 Feel free to unleash your inner artist—style away with vanilla CSS, Sass or any other way you like.
 With `.ct-parsed` and element-specific classes.
-To see all element-specific classes please see our [documentation](example.com).
+To see all element-specific classes please see [CSS guide](CSSGuide.md).

 ### Using Default Styles